 The proof was in the pudding, however.
 In 1995, Neil led Pittsburgh to the AFC Championship and a berth in Super Bowl XXX across from the Dallas Cowboys.
 The Steelers lost to the Cowboys 27–17, as Neil threw a pair of second-half interceptions that led to scores.
 Needless to say, Neil took a lot of heat for the defeat, although his receivers did not have good games.

 Neil decided to test the free agent waters and “came home” to the Jets.
 A shoulder injury ruined his first year, but in 1997 he had a solid season and led the Jets to a 9–7 record.
 Neil was traded to the Bengals in 1998 and lasted one year before he was released to make room for Akili Smith.
 He spent his final five NFL seasons with the Tennessee Titans as Steve McNair’s backup.
 In 2004, Bill Cowher tried to lure Neil back to the Steelers after Tommy Maddox went down for the year.
 Neil declined, so Cowher turned to young Ben Roethlisberger...and the rest in history.

 Although Neil is remembered for throwing interceptions in his lone Super Bowl appearance, throughout his career he was rarely picked off.
-He threw 3,229 passes and only 68 resulted in turnovers—a 2.1% mark that ranked second all-time to Aaron Rodgers when the 2012 season began.
+He threw 3,229 passes and only 68 resulted in turnovers—a 2.1% mark that ranks among the very best of all-time.